What are Tickable Species?

 In birdwatching, a "tickable species" refers to a bird that can be added to a birder's life list, a birding challenge or other birdwatching records.
 Essentially, when a birder sees a new tickable species for the first time, they can "tick" it off on their life list.
 This concept is an integral part of the birdwatching hobby for many enthusiasts.

-Ornithological groups worldwide are generally responsible for creating checklists of tickable species based on historical records of of an particular species in a specific listing area.
+Ornithological groups worldwide are generally responsible for creating checklists of tickable species based on historical records of a particular species in a specific listing area.
 For example, in the USA, the American Birding Association (ABA) maintain the ABA Checklist, a list of tickable species in the ABA Area.
 This ABA Area is essentially North America north of Mexico plus the Hawaiian Islands.
 In the UK, the British Ornithologists’ Union (BOU) maintain the British List, a list of tickable species in Britian.

 Tickable Species on Birda